Skip to main content

 However, a useful in-between is hooks.
 Hooks are a way for you to run a task before or after Scribe does something.
 You can achieve some of that in other ways, but hooks provide a convenient point in the context of your app and allow you to harness the full power of Laravel.

-Scribe currently provides five hooks:
+Scribe currently provides six hooks:

 • bootstrap()